xiaoyuduan/Managing-data-with-MySQL-/MySQL_Exercise_11_Queries_that_Test_Relationships_Between_Test_Completion_and_Dog_Characterisitcs.md

 Copyright Jana Schaich Borg/Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)

-# MySQL Exercise 11: Queries that Test Relationships Between Test Completion and Dog Characteristics
+# MySQL-Analyze real data set-Queries that Test Relationships Between Test Completion and Dog Characteristics

 This lesson we are going to integrate all the SQL syntax we've learned so far to start addressing questions in our Dognition Analysis Plan.
 I summarized the reasons having an analysis plan is so important in the "Start with an Analysis Plan" video accompanying this week's materials.
 Analysis plans ensure that you will address questions that are relevant to your business objectives as quickly and efficiently as possible.
 The quickest way to narrow in the factors in your analysis plan that are likely to create new insights is to combine simple SQL calculations with visualization programs, like Tableau, to identify which factors under consideration have the strongest effects on the business metric you are tasked with improving.
 You can then design more nuanced statistical models in other software, such as R, based on the factors you have confirmed are likely to be important for understanding and changing your business metric.